Can Cats Eat Peanut Butter?

 BEWARE OF XYLITOL

-With the recent anti-sugar health craze over the last few decades, many food companies axed the sugar in their products and replaced it with a sugar substitute called Xylitol.
-Several peanut butter brands also jumped on the no-sugar bandwagon and replaced the sugar content in their product with Xylitol.
+With the recent anti-sugar health craze over the last few decades, many food companies removed sugar from their products and replaced it with a sugar substitute called xylitol.
+Several peanut butter brands also jumped on the sugar-free bandwagon and substituted the sugar in their product with xylitol.
 That's when tragedy struck.
-You see, Xylitol is extremely toxic to animals, but pet owners had no idea.
+You see, xylitol is extremely toxic to animals, but pet owners had no idea.
 They also had no idea that so many companies were replacing sugar on such a regular basis.
-Countless deaths resulted in this horrible time.
+Countless deaths resulted during this horrible time.

-If you do decide to purchase peanut butter for your dog or cat, pet owners must ensure that it does not contain Xylitol.
+If you do decide to purchase peanut butter for your dog or cat, please ensure that it does not contain xylitol.